.NET assembly enhancement -- calling Python through PyPb (beta feature)

 The library provides a PowerScript interface via methods such as of_import(), of_instantiate(), of_invoke(), of_get(), of_set(), and of_executestatement().
 Errors from the Python runtime, including stack traces and messages, are automatically captured into an internal structure for debugging.

-For documentation, demos, and source code, please refer to: https://github.com/Appeon/PyPb.
+For more information about documentation, demos, and source code, please visit https://github.com/Appeon/PyPb.